learn-co-curriculum/phrg-orm-updating-records/README.md

 ## Objectives

-1. Write a method that will update existing database records once changes have been made to that record's equivalent Ruby object.
+1. Write a method that will update an existing database record once changes have been made to that record's equivalent Ruby object.
 2. Identify whether a Ruby object has already been persisted to the database.
 3. Build a method that can *either* find and update *or* create a database record.

 ## Updating Records
 It's hard to imagine a database that would stay totally static and never change.
 For example, a customer who uses your online market place updates their billing information or makes a new purchase.
 A user of your social networking site "friends" another user, creating a new association between them.
 A hospital updates the medical history of one of its patients.
-In any of these example of an app that uses a database, we need to be able to update, or change, the records that are stored in that database.
+In each of these example apps that uses a database, we need to be able to update, or change, the records that are stored in that database.

 What do we need to do in order to successfully update a record?
-We need to first find the appropriate record.
-Then, we make some changes to it and finally, save it once again.
+First, we need to find the appropriate record.
+Then, we make some changes to it, and finally, save it once again.

-In our Ruby ORM, in which attributes of a given Ruby objects are stored as an individual row in a database table, we will need to retrieve these attributes, reconstitute them into a Ruby object, make changes to that object using Ruby methods and *then* save those (newly updated) attributes back into the database.
+In our Ruby ORM, where attributes of given Ruby objects are stored as an individual row in a database table, we will need to retrieve these attributes, reconstitute them into a Ruby object, make changes to that object using Ruby methods, and *then* save those (newly updated) attributes back into the database.

 Let's walk through this process together.

-## Updating Record in a Ruby ORM
+## Updating a Record in a Ruby ORM

 For the purposes of this example, we'll be working with a fictitious music management app that allows the user to store their songs.
 Our app has a `Song` class that maps to a songs database table.
 Our `Song` class has all the methods it needs to create the songs table, insert records into that table and retrieve records from that table.